dhis2/dhis2-docs/src/developer/web-api/data-exchange.md

 }
 ```

-Example external data exchange payload with basic authentication, where data is pushed to external DHIS 2 instance:
+Example external data exchange payload with basic authentication and ID scheme *code*, where data is pushed to an external DHIS 2 instance:

 ```json
 {